i-MSCP/plugins/incubator/CronJobs/README.md

 * [InstantSSH](../InstantSSH/README.md) plugin >= 3.1.0

 **Note:** It is not necessary to activate the InstantSSH plugin.
-Only his presence is required.
+Only its presence is necessary.

 #### Debian / Ubuntu packages